Telfer, Western Australia

 Telfer is a minesite and company town in the Pilbara region of Western Australia, within the Great Sandy Desert.
 It is the state's most isolated town and is located 1300 km north-east of the state capital Perth.
-The gold, copper, and silver mine is run by Newcrest Mining, and is one of the largest gold mines in Australia.
+The gold, copper, and silver mine is one of the largest gold mines in Australia.

 History

-Newmont Mining first made a claim to the deposit in 1972; however, this is disputed by Jean-Paul Turcaud to this date.
+Newmont first made a claim to the deposit in 1972; however, this is disputed by Jean-Paul Turcaud to this date.